wearetheframers/frame-core-wip/examples/streaming_response/README.md

 # Streaming Response Example

-This example demonstrates how to use the `_streamed_response` variable in the `Framer` class to handle streamed content.
+This example demonstrates how to use the streaming capability of the `Framer` class to handle streamed content in real-time.

 ## Installation